gmac/schema-stitching-handbook/02-single-record-type-merging/README.md

 Schema Stitching gets a lot more interesting once GraphQL types begin crossing service boundaries.
 Schema Stitching uses a merge strategy that allows _portions_ of a gateway schema type to originate from many underlying subschemas.
 This example demonstrates some core techniques for merging typed objects across stitched schemas.

 This example achieves type merging using only single-record queries&mdash;meaning that every record accessed requires a dedicated subschema delegation.
-While we can enable [query batching](#) to soften the blow of sending many _queries_ to a subservice, this 1:1 delegation strategy still has far greater execution overhead than the array-batched technique discussed in [example three](#).
+While we can enable [query batching](#) to soften the blow of sending many operations to a subservice, this 1:1 delegation strategy still has far greater execution overhead than the array-batched technique discussed in the [third example](../03-array-batched-type-merge).
 This single-record strategy is really only appropraite out of necessity when interfacing with schemas we don't control.

+If you're managing all of your own subservices, then skip ahead to the [third example](../03-array-batched-type-merge) for an optimal implementation of this same example.

 **This example demonstrates:**